EvoEpi/tutorials/README.md

 ## RNA-seq (mRNA)
 A popular toolset used for analyzing RNA-seq data is the tuxedo suite, which consists of [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml) and [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/).
 The suite provided a start to finish pipeline that allowed users to map reads, assemble transcripts, and perform differential expression analyses.
 A newer "tuxedo suite" has been developed and is made up of three tools: `HISAT`, `StringTie`, and `Ballgown`.
 [Pertea et al. (2016)](https://www.ncbi.nlm.nih.gov/pubmed/27560171) provides a summary of the new suite as well as a tutorial.

 Step 1.
-Mapping.
 Mapping is performed using `HISAT2` and usually the first step, prior to mapping, is to create an index of the reference genome.
 Caution: This step takes a lot of memory. _If you use --snp, --ss, and/or --exon, [hisat2-build](https://ccb.jhu.edu/software/hisat2/manual.shtml) will need about **200GB RAM** for the **human genome** size as index building involves a graph construction.
 Otherwise, you will be able to build an index on your desktop with 8GB RAM_.

 ```bash
 SAMPLE="" #identifier associated with fastq